JoshuBerg-dev/React-Projects/HackerRank Challenges - React/Item List Manager - Component/README.md

 Item List Manager - HackerRank / React

 Task:
 You are tasked with creating a simple React application called "Item List Manager" that displays a list of items and allows users to add new items to the list.
-The itesms will be displayed in an unordered list (<ul>), and there will be an input field along with a button to add new items to this list.
+The items will be displayed in an unordered list (<ul>), and there will be an input field along with a button to add new items to this list.

 Detailed Requirements:
 1. When the application loads, it should display an empty list.